MJF Charitable Foundation

 Dilmah tea companies maintain a clear understanding of the role of the wider community, the environment, workers and staff in making its business possible.
 Acknowledging this reality, the personal funds and assets of Founder, Merrill J Fernando and his family as well as a significant share of the revenue of the MJF group of companies fund the work of the MJF Charitable Foundation.
 As the companies develop, so does the work of the Foundation.

-By 2020 the Foundation seeks to impact over 18,000 lives directly and significantly with a total of over 200,000 lives reached.
+By 2020 the Foundation hopes to impact over 18,000 lives directly and significantly with a total of 100,000 lives reached.